oracle-devrel/oci-arch-queue-oke-demo/README.md

 ### Automated deployment

-Create a stack in ORM, load the project files,  fill-in all required values and run **apply**.
+Create a stack in ORM, load the project files, fill in all required values and click `Apply`.

 [![Deploy to OCI](https://docs.oracle.com/en-us/iaas/Content/Resources/Images/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/robo-cap/oci-arch-queue-oke-demo/archive/refs/tags/v1.0.zip)

 ### Manual deployment

+If you intend to manually deploy the application to an existing OKE cluster please follow the below steps.

 #### Build docker image

-If is required to manually build the image you can refer to `/application` directory and run below command:
+To build the container image you can refer to `/application` directory and run the below command:

 `docker build -f Dockerfile -t <OCIR_container_image_url>`